Dev-Annie/TravelProject/README.md

 # Start Up

-All services can be initialised by cloning the repository https://localhost:7074/Home/
+All services can be initialised by cloning the repository.
+The homepage will default to https://localhost:7074/Home/

 ```console